-Note: When UE has DL configured for non-contiguous CA, carrier leakage may land outside the spectrum occupied by all configured UL and DL CC.
+Note: When UE has DL configured for intra-band non-contiguous CA, carrier leakage may land outside the spectrum occupied by all configured UL and DL CC.

 The relative carrier leakage power is a power ratio of the additive sinusoid waveform and the modulated waveform.
 The requirement is verified with the test metric of Carrier Leakage (Link=TX beam peak direction, Meas=Link angle).